Northwoods Sporting Journal

 Great Tips Every Month

-Each month in the Sporting Journal, more than 50 outdoor writers share with you, not only their memorable outdoor adventures, but the best way to do things, whether its stalking a big ole buck, seducing a top-feeding brookie or simply mending a busted boat trailer.
+Each month in the Sporting Journal, more than 50 outdoor writers share with you not only their memorable outdoor adventures but the best way to do things, whether it’s stalking a big buck, seducing a top-feeding brookie, or simply mending a busted boat trailer.

-The outdoorsmen and women who write for the Sporting Journal have done it all.
-Seasoned hunters and anglers, they – like all sportsmen – love to share their stories, and they have them, in spades.
-For the price of a subscription, they will take you along, every month of the year.
+The outdoors people who write for the Sporting Journal have done it all.
+Seasoned hunters and anglers, they, like all sports people, love to share their stories.
+They have them in spades.
+For the price of a subscription, they take you along every month of the year.

 Something for Everyone

-Man, woman, or child, fisherman, hunter, hiker or kayaker, the Sporting Journal has something for anyone whose recreational pursuits fall under the broad mantle of the Great Outdoors.
-Check us out and you’ll agree!
+Men, women, children, fishers, hunters, hikers, or kayakers, the Sporting Journal has something for anyone whose recreational pursuits fall under the Great Outdoors’ broad mantle.
+Check us out!
+You’ll agree.

-Our loyal readers, those who have been aboard for more than 20 years, will tell you that the Sporting Journal is a hunting and fishing magazine with “personality.”
-It’s true, and it’s no accident.
-Unlike so many other hunting and fishing publications that rely on a repetitive publishing formula, we pride ourselves on letting our writers “have their voice.”
-Unpredictable, opinionated, humorous, and, at times, even flinty and outlandish.
-But never boring!
+Our loyal readers, those who have been aboard for more than 25 years, will tell you that the Sporting Journal is a hunting and fishing magazine with “personality.”
+It’s true.
+It’s no accident.

 Enjoyable Cover to Cover

-The Northwoods Sporting Journal is where advertisers go to connect with the outdoor community and target potential customers.
+The Northwoods Sporting Journal is where advertisers connect with the outdoor community to target potential customers.